gem-pasteur/macsyfinder/doc/source/developer_guide/api/definition_parser.rst

 Phase 1.

-   * each Gene is parsed from the Model it is defined
-   * From the list of Model to detect, the list of Models to parse is established

-Phase 2.

    * For each model to parse

      * create the Model
      * add this Model to the model_bank
-     * create the Genes defined in this Model with their attributes but not their Homologs
+     * findall genes defined in this model what are the level in the model definition.
+     * create the CoreGene (a Gene which is not bind to a model).
+       For each gene name there is only one instance of CoreGene
-     * add these Genes in the gene_bank
+     * add these CoreGene in the gene_bank

-Phase 3.
+Phase 2.

-   * For each System to search
+   * For each model to search

      * For each Gene defined in this System:

-         * create the Homologs by encapsulating Genes from the gene_bank
+         * link the gene to the model.
+Create a ModelGene by encapsulating CoreGene from the gene_bank It can exists at each run several ModelGene for one CoreGene
-         * add the Gene to the Model
+         * If a gene has exhangeables create them (an Exchangeable inherits from ModeleGene) and add them to the current ModelGene

 For instance::